Shreyansh9016/InfoStore/README.md

 InfoStore

-\n-->InfoStore is a user-friendly app designed to securely store and manage user details and tasks efficiently.
+- InfoStore is a user-friendly app designed to securely store and manage user details and tasks efficiently.
--->Users can sign up, log in, and seamlessly add, view, and track their tasks in an organized manner.
+- Users can sign up, log in, and seamlessly add, view, and track their tasks in an organized manner.
--->Powered by Firebase for real-time database functionality, InfoStore ensures a smooth and responsive user experience.
+- Powered by Firebase for real-time database functionality, InfoStore ensures a smooth and responsive user experience.

 Key Features: